 Employee benefits in India are additional perks and compensations (cash/non-cash) provided by employers to their employees, beyond regular wages or salaries.
 These benefits include mandatory offerings like Provident Fund, Gratuity, and Maternity Leave, as well as optional perks such as health insurance, retirement plans, and wellness programs.
 They are designed to ensure employee well-being, financial security, and job satisfaction, while also helping employers enhance retention and productivity.

-What are the key statutory benefits for employees in India?[toc=Statutory Benefits]
+What are the types of employee benefits in India?[toc=Types of Employee Benefits]

 Employees’ State Insurance (ESI)

-ESI (Employees’ State Insurance) is a government welfare program providing healthcare and social security benefits to employees working in India.
+ESI (Employees’ State Insurance) is a government welfare program providing medical coverage and social security benefits to employees working in India.
 ESI social security scheme includes:

 - Medical Benefit - for self & family